Maritime Law Explained by Our Jones Act Law Firm

 What Losses Can I Recover if I Have a Claim for Jones Act Negligence?

 If you have a claim for Jones Act negligence, then you can recover full compensation for all of your injury-related losses.
 In addition to medical expenses and full wage replacement, this includes compensation for pain and suffering, disability, disfigurement, and all of the other financial and non-financial costs of your injury.

 What Do I Need to Do In Order to File a Jones Act Claim?

 In order to file a Jones Act claim, you will need to report your accident to your employer, and you will need to seek help from an experienced maritime accident attorney.

 Learn Your Rights with a Jones Act Law Firm Today

 If you have been injured in any type of maritime accident, you should consult with an experienced Jones Act law firm who can help you determine what legal remedies may be available to help compensate you for your injuries.
 A skilled maritime lawyer at the Willis Law Firm will review your situation to evaluate whether the vessel or fleet of vessels that you worked on and the type of work you performed when you were injured meet the legal requirements for Jones Act status.
-In the event that you do not qualify for a Jones Act claim, an attorney at our firm will identify all other avenues of legal recourse that may be available to you.
+In the event that you do not qualify for a worker’s compensation, an attorney at our firm will identify all other avenues of legal recourse that may be available to you.